brandonjames868/event-sound-planner/README.md

 # Event Sound Planner

 This repository hosts the front-end application for the Event Sound Planner web app.
-The goal of this web application was to:

 ## Get Started